pdcherry/cherry-cv-public/README.md

 </div>

-PhD scientist skilled in data visualization, statistical modeling, bioinformatics, next-generation sequencing (NGS), and tool-building.
-I’ve coded reproducible and rigorous pipelines for high-throughput experimental designs and multi-omic analyses for communication to technical and non-technical audiences.
+PhD scientist and professional critical thinker, problem-solver, and science communicator.
+At the interface of data science, genomics, and statistics; skilled at data visualization, bioinformatics, next-generation sequencing (NGS), and tool-building.
+I’ve coded reproducible pipelines for high-throughput experimental designs and genomic analyses.
 I’ve launched best-in-class oncology reference standards and analyzed NGS data from Illumina, MGI, and Element.
-Originally trained in Molecular Biology, I am passionate about advancing data science and bioinformatics to improve human health and understand biology.
+Originally trained in Molecular Biology, I am passionate about advancing data science and bioinformatics to improve human health and to understand biology.

 ##  Education